nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Why don't we mesh mobile phones instead of routers?**

-There is software for mobile phones such as Serval and FireChat.
+There is "mesh" software for mobile phones such as Serval and FireChat.
 This is mainly used for chat messages.
 It stores the messages until a phone is within range and then transfers the data.
 Mobile "mesh" networks are very low bandwidth, not real-time and require many phones in a small area.
 They are great for events or some emergency situations.

 **Is the mesh secure?**